KRproject-tech/RL_triPendulum_Swingup/README.md

 ## actions

-Force along sliding direction from -2N to 2N.
+Force to the moving base of the tri-pendulum along sliding direction from -2N to 2N.

 ## observations